Individual Therapy in Scottsdale, AZ

 bodily sensations

-the ways you move toward or away from closeness with others
+the way you move toward or away from connection, vulnerability, and change

 Over time, this kind of attention helps experiences that once felt automatic begin to make more sense.